-In rescue operations the time required to arrive on site from the moment of the first call is a critical measure of effectiveness.
-First responders work tirelessly to reduce response time which means more lives are saved and injuries can be tended to before they become life threatening.
+In rescue operations, the time required to arrive on site from the moment of the first call is a critical measure of effectiveness.
+First responders work tirelessly to reduce response time which means more lives are saved and injuries can be treated before they become life threatening.

 What are the components of response time?

-The speed of response can be impacted by many variables, some of those are outside our or control.
+The speed of response can be impacted by many variables, some of those are outside of our control.
 However, the following three key components can be studied and improved upon.

 - Travel time – The time it takes for the responding apparatus to reach its destination once it has left the facility.